On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 For $p=5$ we require $\F_5$ for $M(E_7)$ and $L(E_7)$ to be defined.
 For $p\neq 5$, irrationalities in the Brauer characters of $M(E_7)$ and $L(E_7)$ occur only for elements of order $5,10,20$, and all satisfy $x^2\pm 2x-4$ (for $M(E_7)$) and $x^2-x-1$ (for $L(E_7)$).
 These equations split over $\F_q$ if and only if $q\equiv\pm 1\bmod 5$.

 Thus we may replace $\sigma=F_p$ by $\sigma=F_{p^2}$ if $p\equiv\pm 2\bmod 5$, and assume that $\sigma$ stabilizes the $\mbG$-class of subgroups.
 Choose $H$ in the class such that $\sigma$ normalizes $H$.
 Thus $\sigma$ acts as an inner automorphism on $H_1=N_\mbG(H)$ and thus by Lemma \ref{lem:inneriscent} we may assume that $\sigma$ centralizes $H_1$ in the adjoint group (as $\PGL_2(19)$ is its own automorphism group).
-Thus $H\leq G=\mbG^\sigma$ in this case.
+Thus $H\leq G_{\mathrm{sc}}=\mbG^\sigma$ in this case.

-It remains to understand the action of the diagonal automorphism, whether it induces the diagonal automorphism on $H$ or fuses two classes of subgroups $H$ in $G$.
-Equivalently, it remains to understand if $H.2$ lies in $G$, or whether $H=N_G(H)$.
+It remains to understand the action of the diagonal automorphism, whether it induces the diagonal automorphism on $H$ or fuses two classes of subgroups $\bar H$ in $G$.
+Equivalently, it remains to understand if $\bar H.2$ lies in $G$, or whether $\bar H=N_G(\bar H)$.

 The character of the extension of $M(E_7){\downarrow_H}$ can be seen in \cite[p.11]{atlas}, or can be found from the matrices in the supplementary materials.
-Elements of order $8$ in $H.2$ act on $M(E_7)$ with Brauer character $\pm \sqrt 8$.
+Elements of order $8$ in $H.2$ act on $M(E_7)$ with Brauer character $\pm \sqrt 8$ (checked in the supplementary materials).
 Thus if $\sqrt8$ does not lie in $\F_q$ then $H.2$ cannot embed in $G$.
 We may assume therefore that $q\equiv \pm 1\bmod 8$ (which is equivalent to $\sqrt8$ lying in $\F_q$ by quadratic reciprocity).

 Since $H$ is centralized by $\sigma$ (by assumption), $N_\mbG(H)$ is normalized by $\sigma$.
 Notice that, since $\F_q$ contains the character values of the two classes of elements of order $8$, $\sigma$ cannot induce an automorphism that swaps these two classes.
-It is an easy exercise, or a quick check with Magma, that $\Out(H.2)$ has order $2$, and any outer automorphism indeed swaps these classes.
+It is an easy exercise, or a quick check with Magma (and we do so in the supplementary materials in the file for characteristic $0$, for completeness), that $\Out(H.2)$ has order $2$, and any outer automorphism indeed swaps these classes.
 Thus $\sigma$ induces an inner automorphism on $H.2$, so $\sigma$ centralizes some conjugate of $H.2$ by Lemma \ref{lem:inneriscent}.
 This completes the proof. \end{proof}